pyrmont/updates.inqk.net/src/_posts/2020-04-13-weeknotes.md

 - We didn't end up doing anything for Easter.
 If things hadn't been what they were, I think I would have tried to make a bigger deal out of it but as it was, we just let it slip by.
 There's always next year.
 Or so one hopes.

 - Not much to report content-wise.
-I'm still loving _Westworld_ but my favourite thing I watched this week was Alt Shift X's videos on the game [Cookie Clicker](https://youtu.be/2Dx76lD8Scc).
+I'm still loving _Westworld_ but my favourite thing I watched this week was Alt Shift X's video on the game [Cookie Clicker](https://youtu.be/2Dx76lD8Scc).